What is SDSL?

 VDSL2 stands for “very-high-bit-rate digital subscriber line 2″, it’s essentially the same as a VDSL but can deliver higher speeds and like VDSL it also uses existing copper telephone lines.
 VDSL2 allows speeds of up to 80Mbps, which is considerably more than it’s inferior VDSL.

 Are you ready to be impressed?
 Well, I’m going to use my mind-reading powers to tell you what you’re thinking right now.
 ‘The advantages of a leased line, for a fraction of the cost?
 Sign me up’.
 We wish we could, but things aren’t quite as simple as that.

 It’s not always a fraction of the cost & It’s reported that SDSL is available in less than 20 percent of the country.
 This hasn’t been helped by BT retiring their SDSL service back in 2004 to focus on ethernet in the first mile (EFM).
 However, there are still some providers offering it.

 The majority of UK providers & businesses have moved away from single pair SDSL and DSL connectivity in general due to the increase of fibre availability.
 Fibre is a more robust, reliable and faster connection than copper & doesn’t degrade over distance.

 The cost of SDSL starts from £150 per month so they are similar to leased line costs anyway.
-When SDSL was first available and the business world was introduced to a lower cost internet that can give you symmetrical uploads and downloads – it was seen as groundbreaking technology.
+When SDSL was first available and the business world was introduced to a lower-cost internet that can give you symmetrical uploads and downloads – it was seen as a groundbreaking technology.

 If you are considering SDSL we would love to help assess you options & compare all types of business broadband & connectivity.